 - An applicant should research and read about the course that he/she has applied for before drafting the personal statement.

-- The applicant should identify components of the course that he/she finds the most appealing or interesting and include those in the personal statement.
+- The applicant should identify components of the course that he/she finds the most appealing or interesting and include those in the letter that highlights his statement.

-- The applicant should use the personal statement to describe himself/herself personally to the selection committee.
+- The applicant should use the letter to describe himself/herself personally to the selection committee.